The law around E-bikes and E-scooters explained16 Sep 2021 | Stuart Kightley

 Governmental pilot scheme

-Around the same time, it was announced that a 12-month pilot rental scheme for e-scooters would begin from 4 July 2020.
+Around the same time, it was announced that a 12-month pilot rental scheme for e-scooters would begin on 4 July 2020.
 From this time on, local authorities could allow private e-scooter rental schemes within their area, subject to certain rules.
 The hope was that the change in transport use resulting from the pandemic lockdown would create a window of opportunity to encourage and roll out micro-mobility vehicles.
 The new scheme attracted headlines that perhaps suggested an e-scooter free-for-all, where all e-scooters became legal overnight.
 The reality was very different: from 4 July the enabling regulations were put in place to allow rental schemes to be approved by councils, and at the time of writing none have yet been publicised.

 The rules under the scheme remain fairly tight.
 They will still be treated as motor vehicles during the trial and so will need insurance cover (to be arranged by the hiring company) and a valid driving licence (full or provisional).
-E-scooters hired under an approved scheme will be allowed to ride on road and in cycle lanes and tracks, but not on pavements.
+E-scooters hired under an approved scheme will be allowed to ride on roads and in cycle lanes and tracks, but not on pavements.
 There will be no need to wear a helmet (but it is recommended).

 The government intends to monitor the scheme monthly.
 The evaluation process will look at risk vs benefit: safety outcomes from e-scooter users, public perception (including from other road users and people with disabilities); as well as take-up and popularity.